Alisha Wainwright: 5 Fast Facts You Need to Know

 Wainwright is originally from Florida.
 Her mother is from Jamaica, and her father is from Haiti.

-To Conde Nast Traveller, Wainwright talked about the cultural influence she experienced from both of her parents, and how important it is to her to experience other cultures.
+To Conde Nast Traveler, Wainwright talked about the cultural influence she experienced from both of her parents, and how important it is to her to experience other cultures.
 She said,

-4. Wainwright Is Best Known for Her Role in the Netflix Series ‘Raising Dion’
+She told the site that she was moved by a trip to Haiti as a child, saying, “My first meaningful memories of traveling to Haiti are from when I was a little older—like five or six.
+That was the first time I saw what impoverishment looked like, and how different someone’s life could be from my own—someone who’s right outside my front door.”

+3. Wainwright Got Her Acting Start on a YouTube Series in 2012

-Wainwright has acted in a number of television series and films.
-However, her biggest role to date has been in the Netflix series Raising Dion, in which she plays the mother of a young superhero.
+Wainwright got her start on a YouTube series called Smosh in 2012.
+Since then, she’s acted in a number of television series and films, per her IMDB page.
+Her biggest role to date has been in the Netflix series Raising Dion, in which she plays the mother of a young superhero.

+Wainwright is also known for acting on another sci-fi show, Shadowhunters.
+She said to W Magazine in a recent interview that she didn’t consciously gravitate to sci-fi shows.
+She explained, “Someone the other day asked me, how does it feel being a genre actress?
+I was like, wait what?
+I didn’t know I was being labeled as that.”

+Wainwright has acted in series including General Hospital and Criminal Minds.
+She’s also served as a voiceover for NBA 2K17, and is working on another film simultaneously as Palmer, titled Death of a Telemarketer.

 In a feature for W Magazine, Wainwright revealed that she attended the University of Florida as an undergraduate, studying botany.
 She intended to pursue a PhD in the field, but wasn’t able to find the funding for such a specific passion.